Dún Laoghaire

 The attractions and facilities are within comfortable walking distance of the railway station and ferry terminal.

-Cruises of Dublin Bay operate from Dún Laoghaire.
+Cruises of Dublin Bay depart from Dún Laoghaire's East Pier.

 Dún Laoghaire (Mallin) railway station